Same-sex marriage in the Republic of Ireland: Government legislation

 The civil partnership bill was introduced on 26 June 2009.
-Dermot Ahern, the Minister for Justice, Equality and Law Reform, introduced the bill's second stage on 3 December 2009.
-He said that consequent modifications to the finance and social welfare provisions would come into effect when the bill was passed.
+Dermot Ahern, the Minister for Justice, Equality and Law Reform, introduced the bill's second stage on 3 December.
+He said that consequent modifications to the finance and social welfare provisions would come into effect once the bill was passed.
 There was further second stage debate on the bill on 21 January 2010.
-The second stage finished on 27 January 2010, and the committee stage of the bill was completed on 27 May 2010.
-The bill was passed in the final stage by the Dáil without a vote on 1 July 2010.
-It was passed in the final stage in the Seanad by a vote of 48–4 on 8 July 2010 and was signed by President Mary McAleese on 19 July 2010.
+The second stage finished on 27 January, and the committee stage of the bill was completed on 27 May.
+The bill was passed in the final stage by the Dáil without a vote on 1 July.
+It was passed in the final stage in the Seanad by a vote of 48–4 on 8 July, and was signed by President Mary McAleese on 19 July.
 Minister Ahern said, "This is one of the most important pieces of civil rights legislation to be enacted since independence.
 Its legislative advance has seen an unprecedented degree of unity and support within both Houses of the Oireachtas."

-The Minister for Justice signed a commencement order for the Act on 23 December 2010.
-The Act came into force on 1 January 2011.
-The date of commencement of the Act was dependent on further legislation in the areas of taxation and social welfare, which was enacted separately.
+The Minister for Justice signed a commencement order on 23 December 2010.
+The act came into force on 1 January 2011.
+The date of commencement of the act was dependent on further legislation in the areas of taxation and social welfare, which was enacted separately.
 The Social Welfare and Pensions Act 2010 was passed by the Dáil on 14 December and the Seanad on 17 December 2010.
+Tax codes were amended in July 2011 under the Finance (No. 3) Act 2011 to take account of civil partnerships.
+The act, in the main, is retrospective to 1 January 2011 and it created virtual parity, in taxation matters, between civil partners on the one hand and married people on the other hand.